to Age UK Wakefield District, working with individuals, supporting independence, improving quality of later life.

 If you could spread the word to everyone, and anyone, and ask if they would like to participate in knitting, or crocheting, small hats to fit on innocent smoothie bottles.

-Age UK Wakefield District Staff and Volunteers will never just turn up unexpected at your door.
-We are always responding to your request to us for help and we ring in advance to tell you we are coming so you know when to expect us.
-All our staff and volunteers carry ID badges so do not believe anyone claiming to come from Age UK Wakefield District who turns up unannounced and without a correct ID badge.
+Age UK Wakefield District Staff and Volunteers will never just turn up unexpectedly at your door.
+We would always be responding to your request for help and will telephone in advance to let you know when to expect us.
+All of our staff and volunteers carry ID badges so do not believe anyone claiming to come from Age UK Wakefield District who turns up unannounced and without a correct ID badge.
+If in doubt, please call our number to confirm the identity of the visitor.
 If you need help for yourself or anyone in the Wakefield District who is over 50 please call our main number 01977 552114 and we will help in any way we can.